Funds to support a Māori student stuying full-time towards the final year of a double degree, which includes a Bachelor of Laws.

 Scholarships to support students from developing countries study at New Zealand universities.

-$3,000 for a student progressing to their third or fourth year in Physical Education.
+$3,000 for a student progressing to their third year of study for an undergraduate bachelor’s degree programme within the School of Physical Education and Exercise Sciences.

 Awarded annually for excellence in original composition to a past or present student of a university of New Zealand.